Four Myths About Fat

 This is a myth people believe because they think they've seen it with bodybuilders.
 People with large amounts of muscle who stop working out, then get fat after a year or two.
 But what's actually happening is a problem with diet.

 To get big muscles, you have to eat and exercise a lot.
 If done properly, the food is used to repair and grow muscles.
 The more muscles you have, the greater your metabolism and the more calories you burn.
-Which means, a really built person has to eat a lot of food, just to maintain their muscles.
+This means a really built person has to eat a lot of food, just to maintain their muscles.

-When a bodybuilder suddenly stops working out, it's important that they adjust how much they eat.
+When a bodybuilder suddenly stops working out, they must adjust how much they eat.
 Since they aren't doing the workouts anymore, they won't burn nearly as many calories.
 Also, as the muscles start to shrink, it slows their metabolism.
 If they continue eating the same amount of food, their muscles won't burn it off and their exercise won't burn it off.

 Bodybuilders who quit store all those excess calories as fat.
 Muscles shrink and fat cells grow.
 One does not change into the other any more than a hand can turn into a foot.